-- 1. In the panel on the left side of the screen, highlight the script you want to use to transfer data.
-The script that you select is used to determine the Oracle tables whose data will be transferred.
-You do not need to go back and select the Oracle objects again, as you did on the Specify Source screen. - 2.
-Decide where you want to store the scripts.
-Script files can be generated locally on the machine running the MTK, remotely on the iSeries server, or on both at the same time.
-The location that you choose on this panel is also used as the destination for the binary data files that are created during the data extraction step on the Deploy to DB2 tab.
+1. Decide where you want to store the scripts.
+Script files can be generated locally on the machine running the MTK, remotely on the System i5, or on both at the same time.
+The location that you choose on this panel is also used as the destination for the data files that are created during the data extraction step on the Deploy to Target tab.

 We recommend that you store the scripts in both places at the same time, and that you take the default locations for both sets of scripts.
-However, if you have a lot of data and plan to deploy to more than one iSeries server, you might want to generate the scripts only locally.
-This option runs much faster, and you can then manually send the files to the iSeries servers and store them in the directory shown.
-Another case in which you might choose to generate the scripts locally is if you are running disconnected from the iSeries server and you want to do only the work of generating the scripts now, to manually replicate the scripts later.
-In this scenario, you could also move the files later, into the iSeries destination directory shown on this window.
+However, if you have a lot of data and plan to deploy to more than one system, you might want to generate the scripts only locally.
+This option runs much faster, and you can then manually send the files to the target server and store them in the directory shown.
+Another case in which you might choose to generate the scripts locally is if you are running disconnected from the server and you want to do only the work of generating the scripts now, to manually replicate the scripts later.
+In this scenario, you could also move the files later, into the System i5 destination directory shown on this window.

-The only reason that you would choose to store the scripts only on the iSeries server would be to save storage on your local machine.
+The only reason that you would choose to store the scripts only on the system would be to save storage on your local machine.
 In this case, you won't be able to view the .qsh file after it is generated, since it is not on your local machine.
-However, if no errors occurred during script generation, you can be sure that it exists on the iSeries, and everything is okay.
+However, if no errors occurred during script generation, you can be sure that it exists on the System i5, and everything is okay.